raspberrypilearning/from-me-to-you/en/step_1.md

 You have a range of skills which you have learnt during the Look After Yourself projects.

-You will now choose some of the skills you have learnt to make your very own, original project independently.
+You will now choose some of the skills you have learnt to independently make your very own, original project.

 ### What you will make